antrea-io/antrea/docs/traceflow-guide.md

 - [View Traceflow CRDs](#View-Traceflow-CRDs)

 ## Prerequisites
-You need to switch on traceflow from featureGates defined in antrea.yml for both Controller and Agent.
+You need to enable Traceflow from the featureGates map defined in antrea.yml for both Controller and Agent.
+In order to use a Service as the destination in traces, you also need to ensure [AntreaProxy](feature-gates.md) is enabled in the Agent configuration:

 ```yaml
   antrea-controller.conf: |
     featureGates: